Slevinski/slevinski.github.io/series/signed-language-writing-critical-review/entries/grushkin-2017-writing-signed-languages-what-for-what-form/essay.md

-# Grushkin (2017): Writing Signed Languages: What For?
-What Form?
+# A Review of Grushkin (2017)

-**A review of the need for signed writing and the alphabetic-bias problem**
+**Writing Signed Languages: What For?
+What Form? and the question of signed-language writing purpose**

 Reviewed source: